Polarized products of elliptic curves with complex multiplication and field of moduli $\mathbb{Q}$: Introduction

-In Section~\ref{sect2} we restrict the equivalence of categories to the abelian varieties isomorphic to the product of elliptic curves with complex multiplication by $R.$ The complex tori $V/\Gamma$ associated to those abelian varieties have additional structure ; we can endow their lattice $\Gamma$ with a structure of $R$-module.
-The corresponding hermitian form endows on the $R$-module $\Gamma$ a structure of \textit{integral hermitian lattice} (up to rescaling the hermitian form which only depends on $R$).
+In Section~\ref{sect2}, we restrict the equivalence of categories to the abelian varieties isomorphic to the product of elliptic curves with complex multiplication by $R$.
+For these abelian varieties, we associate the complex tori $V/\Gamma$, where $V$ is a $\CC$-vector space and $\Gamma$ is a lattice in $V$.
+The lattice $\Gamma$ can be endowed with the structure of an $R$-module, providing additional structure than the $\ZZ$-module one it already has.
+The corresponding hermitian form endows the $R$-module $\Gamma$ with the structure of an \textit{integral hermitian lattice} (up to rescaling the hermitian form by a constant that only depends on $R$).
 This restriction leads to an equivalence of categories between polarized abelian varieties isomorphic to a product of elliptic curves with CM by $R$ and integral hermitian $R$-lattices (Theorem \ref{equivR}).
 Moreover, hermitian forms corresponding to principal polarization give \textit{unimodular lattices} through the equivalence.
-We may note that a similar functor is developed in \cite{JKP+18} in a much wider frame since it is defined for any field, not only $\CC.$ Under some conditions it is also an equivalence of categories.
-However, we chose to focus our attention on a much simpler functor since we will need to refine it in the next section.\\
+We may note that a similar functor is developed in \cite{JKP+18} in a much wider framework since it is defined for any field, not only $\CC$.
+Under some conditions, it is also an equivalence of categories.
+However, we chose to focus our attention on a much simpler functor since we will need to refine it in the next section.